Tauqueer12/LC-board/README.md

 The whiteboard engine isolates drawing mathematics from standard React states to maintain 60FPS performance.
 *   **Debouncing:** As the user draws, the state is serialized into JSON.
 To prevent database spam, a debouncer waits for a 1-second pause in drawing before saving.
 *   **Dual-Storage:** The JSON is immediately saved to the browser's `localStorage` (for guests/offline recovery) and simultaneously pushed to Firebase Firestore (under `/{user.uid}/{problemId}`) if the user is authenticated.
+*   **Data Retrieval & Archiving:** Authenticated users have their own `/archive` library, which fetches all documents stored under their specific `user.uid` collection, generating a quick-access list of all previously solved problems.

 ## Getting Started